Code-Ninjas-Home-Office/game-building-session-tutorials-2024/ninja-riddle.md

 - :headphones: Use a ``||music:play sound||`` block to add sound effects for even more fun!
 - :id card: Use a ``||info:start countdown||`` timer to challenge the user to solve the riddle in a certain amount of time.

-Decide which customizations you want to make to your game.
-Click **Done** then use the MakeCode Arcade editor to access the full list of code blocks in the Toolbox.

-Then, follow your Code Sensei's guidance to create a shareable link that will let you play your game at home!
+When you are finished, click **Done** then follow your Code Sensei's guidance to create a shareable link that will let you play your game at home!

 ![Logo](https://github.com/Code-Ninjas-Home-Office/game-building-session-tutorials-2024/blob/master/images/CN-Logo.png?raw=true "CN Logo")